Medical advancements promise better outcomes for RA patients

 • Tocilizumab (Actemra).
 Tocilizumab blocks an inflammatory protein called IL-6.
 This drug is administered by infusion once every four weeks.

 Since the introduction of these drugs, clinical remission has become a realistic therapeutic goal for the majority of people living with rheumatoid arthritis.
-As with any medication, there are possible side effects, but infusion therapy for RA has additional potential to relieve symptoms Beyond the effect of traditional DMARDs.
+As with any medication, there are possible side effects, but infusion therapy for RA has additional potential to relieve symptoms beyond the effect of traditional DMARDs.

 Education and diagnostic technology support prevention and management.

 Early diagnosis and management of rheumatoid arthritis can reduce symptoms, slow the disease, and prevent disability.
 In rare cases, the disease can go into remission.
-Several key prevention strategies play an essential role in preventing rheumatoid arthritis and controlling the disease progression to include lifestyle-related behaviors: prevention of/stopping smoking, healthy nutrition, physical activity, maintaining healthy body weight, maintaining good dental hygiene.
+Several key prevention strategies play an essential role in preventing rheumatoid arthritis and controlling the disease progression to include lifestyle-related behaviors:

 Advancements in diagnostic technology are critical to identifying at-risk individuals with or without early joint symptoms for the development of inflammatory arthritis.
 Identifying rheumatoid arthritis at early stages can affect the course of the disease, prevent or stop joint erosion, and, in some cases, put the disease into remission.

 Much recent research and development in RA imaging has focused on the role of ultrasound and magnetic resonance imaging (MRI).
 A 2021 study published in Rheumatology and Immunology Research evaluated the role of imaging in predicting the development of RA.
 The authors describe that the most potent recent advances in RA research have improved the understanding of RA in patients at risk of developing the disease but have no swelling in the synovial membrane that lines some joints.
-When used regularly in clinical settings, imaging can detect early inflammation and structural changes in the joints so that doctors can better identify at-risk individuals and begin a collaborative discussion on prevention and treatment.

 Physiotherapy and assistive technology reduce arthritis pain and increase independence.